 No!
 Your card isn’t a valid form of identification.
-The Medicare number is a randomly generated number.
+The Medicare number is randomly generated.
 The old cards used your social security number as your MBI for most people.
 The new number was created to help combat identity theft.

 What is the Medicare card number?

 Your Medicare Beneficiary Identifier is a randomly generated number that is unique to you.
-It’s used to tie Medicare-covered benefits and procedures back to you so your healthcare providers can be paid by Medicare.
+It’s used to tie Medicare-covered benefits and procedures back to you so Medicare can pay your healthcare providers.

 How can I get a new Medicare card?

-To receive a new card, you can call Medicare directly, or log in to your mymedicare.gov account.
+You can call Medicare directly or log in to your mymedicare.gov account to receive a new card.
 If you don’t have an account go to Medicare.gov and create one.
-You’ll need your Medicare information and your Medicare Part A effective date to create the profile.
+To create the profile, you’ll need your Medicare information and Medicare Part A effective date.

-If you are needing assistance getting a Medicare Supplement, or maybe need help with choosing a plan or comparing your current rates, we can help.
-Our agents specialize in Medicare and can help guide you through any of your Medicare needs.
+If you are needing assistance getting a Medicare Supplement or maybe help with choosing a plan or comparing your current rates, we can help.
+Our agents specialize in Medicare and can help guide you through any Medicare needs.

-We can assist with getting a new card, review your plan, or if you don’t have a plan we can help you look through the options and assist in finding the right plan for your situation and needs.
+We can assist with getting a new card, review your plan, or if you don’t have a plan, we can help you look through the options and find the right plan for your situation and needs.